Mixed Games Review

 In Stud, there are many spots where stealing with any two (three) cards becomes profitable, and it is important to pick up on these situations to play a winning Stud poker strategy.

-Videos on the third street also cover the ideas of 3 and 4-betting, defending your bring in, etc. Overall, Jake covers pretty much everything there is to know about the third street in Stud and gives in-depth explanations for various decisions along the way.
+Videos on Third Street also cover the ideas of 3 and 4-betting, defending your bring-in, etc. Overall, Jake covers pretty much everything there is to know about Third Street in Stud and gives in-depth explanations for various decisions along the way.

 4th Street – Heads Up & Multiway Pots

-The discussion on the 4th street is divided into two parts: heads up and multiway pots because these play differently and it is important to approach them in a different way.
+The discussion on 4th Street is divided into two parts: heads-up and multiway pots because these play differently, and it is important to approach them differently.

 In heads-up pots, some core concepts to keep in mind are hand ranges (whose range is stronger), folding hands that are obviously weaker than your opponent’s, utilizing the option of the double bet when applicable, etc.